-For those of us in the Northern Hemisphere, summer starts on Friday, June 21.
+For those of us in the Northern Hemisphere, summer starts on Wednesday, June 21.
 That’s the longest day of the year and with it comes hot weather until the fall.
 During the summer heat, you can strip down to shorts and a tank top, but your cat has to wear a fur coat all year long.
 This can easily become a health issue.
-So what can you do to keep your feline friend comfortable during the summer?
+So how do you keep cats cool in summer heat?
 Here are 10 of my favorite tips.

 If you’re going to be away all day and you know it’s going to get warm in the afternoon, drop three or four cubes into kitty’s water bowl before you head out.

 Fill a small soda bottle with cold water and leave it in the freezer overnight.
 In the morning, wrap the bottle in a towel and put it in your cat’s favorite lounging spot.
 If she gets overheated, she’ll appreciate the kitty cooling room.
 Don’t fill the bottle to the top: Water expands when it freezes, and you could have a mess on your hands if you don’t leave some air space.

 Cloth-covered plastic frames with short legs will allow your cat to sleep in comfort during hot weather, and the air passing under her bed will help to keep her cool.

 Get a small box fan and set it on the floor near your air conditioner or an open window.
 If your kitty gets too hot, she’ll appreciate the breeze blowing through her fur to keep her cool.
 For extra cooling power during summer heat, put one of those frozen water bottles in front of the fan.